 Opportunities for arbitrage are however reduced when there are mint and burn transaction fees.
 With a 0.3% transaction fee on each side, it is no longer profitable to do arbitrage for price deviations of less than 0.3%, meaning in this case that the price of the stablecoins can vary between 0.997€ and 1.003€.

 Also, as specified in the 🔱 Oracles page 🔱, it is possible, for some stablecoin/collateral pairs, that the mint oracle price differs from the burn transaction price in some cases.
 In these situations, deviations of price from peg larger than observed transaction fees may occur.

 A stablecoin is only stable relative to the value of the oracle that was chosen to track the price of the underlying asset.
 For a stablecoin/collateral pair, if the on-chain price-feed has some latency with respect to the real price feed, as the stablecoin tracks the price of the on-chain feed, the evolution of its price may slightly lag behind that of the real price feed.

 Transaction fees are taken from users minting and burning.
 While this is a way to prevent front-running attacks (details here), it also helps to incentivize liquidity providers contributing to Angle Core module.

 The structure of the mint transaction fees differs from that of the burn transaction fees.
 In all cases, like in a utilization curve for a lending protocol, fees depend on the coverage ratio that is the ratio between the amount covered by HAs and the amount that HAs should cover for this collateral type.
 The curve specifying the value of the fees as a function of the coverage ratio is called a coverage curve.
-You can see the current fees situation in Angle's analytics page.

 - Minting: The concept is that the higher the coverage ratio, the more the Core module is able to cover the collateral from people issuing new stablecoins, and the lower the minting fees should be.